 For example, grade 316 stainless steel is often preferred for applications where contact with salt or other chlorides is common because it is resistant to pitting corrosion caused by salt.
 Meanwhile, some prefer hardened and stress relieved grade 430 stainless steel for its incredibly high tensile strength.
 Grade 304 stainless steel, on the other hand, is widely useful for a variety of applications, making it one of the most commonly used stainless steel grades in all sorts of industries.

 Need help picking the right type of stainless steel for your custom wire basket?
 Marlin Steel’s engineers have years of experience in helping manufacturers build the best steel wire baskets for their manufacturing needs.
+We also have a wide variety of in-stock products ready to ship.
 Reach out to the Marlin team to discuss your manufacturing process and your stainless steel needs.